Filing a State Complaint in Utah

 How do you file a state complaint about an IEP violation in Utah?

-Utah provides a state complaint investigation process through the Utah State Board of Education (USBE) Special Education Services section, implementing 34 CFR 300.151-300.153 and Utah Admin.
-Code R277-750-701.
+Utah provides a state complaint investigation process through the Utah State Board of Education (USBE) Special Education Services section, implementing 34 CFR 300.151-300.153 and Utah Code § 53E-7-208.
+Under Utah Code § 53E-7-208(1), the state board must make rules that allow for prompt, fair, and final resolution of disputes over special education provision and establish procedural safeguards meeting federal requirements under 20 U.S.C. § 1415.
 Any individual or organization may file a written complaint alleging that an LEA has violated federal or state special education requirements.
+The USBE publishes a detailed state complaint form that must include: the student's name and address, the name of the school, a description of the specific alleged violations with facts, and a proposed resolution.
 Complaints must be filed within one year of the alleged violation.
 USBE must complete its investigation and issue a final written decision within 60 calendar days of receiving the complaint, unless the timeline is extended for exceptional circumstances or the parties agree to attempt mediation.
 USBE's decision must include findings of fact, conclusions, and if noncompliance is found, a corrective action plan with timelines.
 The state complaint process is distinct from mediation and due process.
 USBE's Special Education Programs section assigns complaint investigators.
 Complainants receive notice of the investigation process and the right to submit additional information.
 The district must be given notice and an opportunity to respond.
-The corrective action plan must be completed within the timeframe specified in the decision.
+USBE may also independently initiate a complaint investigation under its general supervisory authority (Utah Code § 53E-7-204).
+All requests for dispute resolution services must be submitted to USBE at 250 East 500 South, Salt Lake City, Utah 84111-3204.

 What Utah Requires

-Any individual or organization may file a written state complaint with USBE alleging violations of federal or state special education requirements (Utah Admin.
-Code R277-750-701; 34 CFR 300.153).
+Any individual or organization may file a written state complaint with USBE alleging violations of federal or state special education requirements (Utah Code § 53E-7-208; 34 CFR 300.153).

 The complaint must be filed within one year of the alleged violation (34 CFR 300.153(c)).

-USBE must issue a final written decision within 60 calendar days of receiving the complaint, including findings of fact and corrective actions if noncompliance is found (Utah Admin.
-Code R277-750-701; 34 CFR 300.152(a)).
+USBE must issue a final written decision within 60 calendar days of receiving the complaint, including findings of fact, conclusions, and corrective actions if noncompliance is found (Utah Code § 53E-7-208; 34 CFR 300.152(a)).

 The state complaint process is independent of and may proceed concurrently with mediation or due process hearings (34 CFR 300.152(c)).